Login

 That said, if your business is interested in hiring talent around the world rather than establishing a local entity, using an EOR is one of the safest, most efficient, and cost-effective ways to do so.

-Choosing an Employer of Record
+Learn more about Employer of Record solutions

 Omnipresent’s EOR solution combines sleek automation with human expertise, providing a high-quality, cost-effective service for all your global hiring needs.
 Operating in over 160 countries and regions worldwide, we partner with you to mitigate risk, improve employee experience, and help your business grow.
 Our expert team is by your side throughout the whole process.